ionic-team/ionic-docs/src/pages/fr/appflow/deploy/api.md

 ### App ID

 * **Required**
-* The app id is required to recieve updates for an app in the Appflow dashboard.
+* The app id is required to receive updates for an app in the Appflow dashboard.
 * `ionic deploy add --app-id=abcdef12`
 * `ionic cordova plugin add cordova-plugin-ionic --variable APP_ID=abcdef12`

 ### Channel Name

 * **Required**
-* The channel name is required to recieve updates for an app in the Appflow dashboard and indicates the channel from which the device will recieve updates.
+* The channel name is required to receive updates for an app in the Appflow dashboard and indicates the channel from which the device will receive updates.
 Note this can also be updated programatically at runtime for advanced use cases.
 * `ionic deploy add --channel-name=Production`
 * `ionic cordova plugin add cordova-plugin-ionic --variable CHANNEL_NAME=Production`